-In early 2011 Amy was diagnosed with CFS after a slow decline in health over 20 years.
-This put a swift end to a million miles an hour corporate career and in turn created the most incredible life transformation imaginable.
-Now free of CFS Amy credits her return to health to a whole food, sugar/toxic free lifestyle combined with extensive energy healing and a range of therapies called CTC (Combined Therapy Cocktail) of which she is now a practitioner.
+In early 2011, Amy Crawford was diagnosed with CFS after a slow decline in health over 20 years.
+This put a swift end to a million-miles-an-hour corporate career and in turn, created the most incredible life transformation imaginable.
+Now free of CFS, Amy credits her return to health to a whole food, sugar/toxin-free lifestyle combined with extensive energy healing and a range of therapies called CTC (Combined Therapy Cocktail) of which she is now a practitioner.
 Amy’s business/website The Holistic Ingredient combines her passion for food and cooking; toxic-free living; healing therapies; and a series of recipe books currently in production.

 1. What led you to meditation?

 I was given signs for many years that introducing meditation into my life was pertinent for what was an overly busy mind and a typical Type A personality.
 I tried unsuccessfully only to find the process frustrating and slow.
 I therefore continued to hurl myself through life a million miles an hour until smack-bang, I ended up flat on my back with Chronic Fatigue Syndrome.
 If only I had listened to those warning signs!
 It was at that point I knew everything in my life needed to change in order for me to recover and be forever free of CFS.
 So it was, with the onset of chronic illness that I learned the power of a quiet and calm mind brought about by meditation practise.

 2. What value has practising meditation brought to your life?

 Meditation has introduced calm and stillness into my life for the very first time.
 It has slowed me down enough to now notice the beauty and simplicity around me, to enjoy stillness and absolute quiet in my day.
 Gone are the days I walk into my home and head to the stereo or throw my earphones in on a walk or a jog.
 Finally, I understand the power of a calm mind and body that is brought about by peace and stillness.